Updated June 26, 2023

 - The second line of output displays the median of the given list.

 - The third line of output displays the mode of the given list.
 That is the value that frequently occurs in the given list.

 - The fourth line of the list displays the standard deviation of the given list.
 That is the amount of variation or dispersion among the set of values in the given list.

 - The fifth line of output displays the variance.
-That is, how far the set of values are spread out far away from the average value.
+How far does the set of values spread from the average value?

 Exceptions and Errors in Python Statistics Module